Chatbot Guide

 Enterprise chatbot implementations

 Advanced chatbot solutions implemented at the biggest companies with the most complex processes need a custom approach.
-The AIaaS (AI as a Service) companies provide such solutions
+The AIaaS (AI as a Service) companies provide such solutions.

-Customer service chatbots are already a common practice in big companies from industries like: financial, insurance, banking, vindication, outsource call centre services, etc. The advanced process crafting requires flexibility and multiple application possibilities so these implementations are usually more costly.
+Customer service chatbots are already a common practice in big companies from industries like: insurance, banking, vindication, outsource call centre services, etc. The advanced process crafting requires flexibility and multiple application possibilities so these implementations are usually more costly.
 However, the ROI is incomparable.

 Chapter 8 How can you use chatbots in business?